darrenllewellyn/follow-the-zebrafish/README.md

 black, you'll die.

 When the level ends, the background will turn blue and you need hover over blue to move on.
 At any point if you want to restart the level, click on the fish you are following.

+(FYI it'll take a while to load when it starts up)